sharptools-io/developer-docs/content/README.md

 customFeatures:
 - title: Developer Tools
   details: Learn how to develop custom tiles with HTML and JavaScript.
-Bring the integration with other services into your favorite dashboards the way you liked.
+Integrate services into your favorite dashboards the way you like.
   linkUrl: /developer-tools/
   linkText: Read More
+  linkTarget: _self
 - title: Need Help?
-  details: Post questions in the developer community and get help from other fellow developers.
-Our community developers are very skilled and willing to share their expertises.
+  details: Post questions in the developer community and get help from fellow developers.
+SharpTools staff can be found in the community too!
   linkUrl: https://community.sharptools.io/c/sharptools-web/developers/
-  linkText: Go to Community
+  linkText: Visit Community
+  linkTarget: _blank
-- title: Looking for Inspirations?
+- title: Looking for Inspiration?
-  details: Check out the existing works shared by the community developers and get inspirations.
-Don't forget to share and show off your work to the community as well.
+  details: Check out existing work shared by community developers and draw inspiration.
+Don't forget to share and show off your work too!
   linkUrl: https://community.sharptools.io/c/sharptools-web/developers/
-  linkText: Check out Works
+  linkText: Community Projects
+  linkTarget: _blank
 ---

 <div class="features">